MythicalFish/weavenote-front/docs/js/remove.md

 ## Removing `reselect`

-To remove `reselect`, remove it from your dependencies in `package.json` and then write your `mapStateToProps` functions like you normally would!
+To remove `reselect`, remove it from your dependencies in `package.json` and then write your `mapState` functions like you normally would!

 You'll also need to hook up the history directly to the store.
 Make changes to `app/app.js`.